deepset-ai/haystack/proposals/text/5390-embedders.md

 ## Handle queries and Documents
 This is the most critical aspect of the design.

-- When embedding queries, we expect the Embedder to transform a list of string into a list of vectors.
+- When embedding queries, the Embedder component receives a list of strings in input that are transformed into a list of vectors returned as output.
-- When embedding Documents, we expect the Embedder to enrich a list of Documents with the corresponding vectors (stored in the `embedding` field).
+- When embedding documents, the Embedder component receives a list of `Document` objects in input; for each item in the list, the corresponding vectors are computed and stored in the `embedding` field of the item itself.
+The list is then returned as the component output.
-- For Documents, we may want to embed some meta fields in addition to the content.
-Therefore, the Embedder should also handle this preparation work, which involves joining all the relevant content into a string to be embedded.
+- When working with documents, there's the possibility to compute embeddings also for document's metadata.
+In this case, the Embedder will be responsible for performing any text-manipulation work needed in preparation of the actual embedding process.

 **Below, I will focus on the public API.
 The internal implementation is discussed in [Implementation details](#implementation-details).**